open-lasso-python/lasso-python/docs/source/diffcrash/run.rst

                     [--n-processes [N_PROCESSES]]
                     [simulation_runs [simulation_runs ...]]

-        Python utility script for Diffcrash written by LASSO GmbH.
+        Python utility script for Diffcrash.

         positional arguments:
         simulation_runs       Simulation runs or patterns used to search for